nus-cs2103-AY2122S2/ip/docs/README.md

 ### `help` - View all available commands

-Shows a helpful message of what commands are availble for you to use
+Shows a helpful message of what commands are available for you to use

 Example of usage: `help`